Foodie-CodePath/Foodie/README.md

 ## Foodie Requirements

-## User Account:
+### User Account:
-- [ ] User can sign up to create a new account using Parse authentication
+- [ ] User can sign up to create a new account for Restaruant or User, using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [ ] User/ REstaruant can log in and log out of his or her account
 - [ ] The current signed in user is persisted across app restarts

-- [ ] User Profiles:
 - [ ] A log in credential is requiered from either Twitter/Facebook/Instagram

+### User Profiles:
 - [ ] Allow the logged in user to add a profile photo
+- [ ] The Loyaity program that user join

-- [ ] Restaruant Search:
+- [ ] Point history for each card

+### Restaruant Search:
 - [ ] User can search for restaruant by their dishes photo
 - [ ] Display pictures of food that the user desides to post

-- [ ] Restaruant Loyaity Program:

-- [ ] Apply filters to the photos
-- [ ] The user is able to import photos from ones personal mobile camera.
-- [ ] The user is able to tag and comment on the post
 - [ ] The user is able to enable map location of a particular restaurant

-- [ ] Each post has a link to the google maps in order for the user to check locations
-- [ ] The app provides a history of all the restaurants the particular user has visited
+### Loyaity Program:
-- [ ] The app has its own functional camera
+- [ ] Uers can present QRcoder for sacn

-## Views
+- [ ] Restaruant can scan user profile and offer them point

-- [ ] App Camera View (Opening and first view of the app)
+- [ ] User can apple and get there VIP card from the restaruant they search.

+## Optional
+- [ ] Restaruant able to offer ondemand discount.
-- [ ] Search and view of photos (left swipe)
+- [ ] User can search for promotion
-- [ ] Collection view of ones personal page of restaurant history and photos (right swipe)

 ## Video Walkthrough